Orangi: History

-Its population rapidly increased in 1971 following the arrival of thousands of refugees fleeing from the newly independent state of Bangladesh, and the government began to regard it as a quasi-permanent settlement.
+Its population rapidly increased in late 1971 during & after Bangladeshi Liberation War following the arrival of thousands of refugees Biharis fleeing from the newly independent state of Bangladesh (formerly East Pakistan., and the government began to regard it as a quasi-permanent settlement.
 However, due to its status as an unofficial and unplanned settlement, Orangi did not qualify for government aid or community assistance, and the area's sanitation was extremely poor.
 Unofficial administrators emerged and became members and leaders of local political parties.